-We wanted to notify you of this incident and to assure you that we take it seriously.
-We have arranged for you to receive credit monitoring and identity protection services through the company IDX at no cost to you.
-These identity protection services include <<12/24>> of credit and CyberScan monitoring, and fully managed identity theft recovery services.
+To help prevent something like this from happening again, we have taken steps to further enhance our existing security measures.
+We are also offering you credit monitoring and identity protection services through Identity Theft Guard Solutions, Inc. (IDX) at no cost to you.
+These identity protection services include one year of credit and CyberScanTM dark web monitoring, a \$1,000,000 insurance reimbursement policy, and fully managed identity theft recovery services.
 These services are completely free to you and enrolling in this program will not hurt your credit score.

-For more information on the services, including instructions on how to activate your complimentary membership, please visit https://app.idx.us/account-creation/protect or call 1-888-861-8785 and use the Enrollment Code provided above.
-Please note the deadline to enroll is January 11, 2024.
+For more information on the services, including instructions on how to activate your complimentary one-year membership, please visit https://app.idx.us/account-creation/protect or call 1-888-799-0213 and use the Enrollment Code provided below.
+Please note the deadline to enroll is April 12, 2024.
 For more information on identity protection and steps you can take in response, please see the additional information provided with this letter.

-To help prevent something like this from happening again, we are implementing additional safeguards and security measures.
-If you have any questions, please call 1-888-861-8785, Monday through Friday from 9:00 A.M. through 9:00 P.M.
-Eastern Time.
+If you have additional questions, please call 1-888-799-0213, Monday through Friday, between 9:00 a.m. and 9:00 p.m., Easter Time.